 It is obligatory for all BCHND member banks to strictly follow the CTS Procedural Guidelines.
-RBI reserves the right to conduct audit of the CTS-related infrastructure of a member bank (including Hardware, Software & networking equipment), carried out either by them or through any other entity authorised by it.
-Each member bank should conduct annual internal audits of itself (or of outsourced agents) in order to comply with the CTS Procedural Guidelines and submit a report to RBI/ the entity entrusted by RBI which would be shared with RBI.
+RBI/NPCI reserves the right to conduct audit of the CTS-related infrastructure of a member bank (including Hardware, Software & networking equipment), carried out either by them or through any other entity authorised by RBI.
+Each member bank should conduct annual internal audits of itself (or of outsourced agents) in order to comply with the CTS Procedural Guidelines and submit a report to NPCI which would be shared with RBI.